Deans for Students Network

 - Translate student needs into institution-wide policies and guideline for which the DFSN will serve as advocates to the administration, the Student Assembly, and the student body.

-The responsibilities and activities of the network are currently shared among deans Laura Morlock, Janet DiPietro, Michael Ward and James Yager with input from and collaboration from student members.
+The responsibilities and activities of the network are currently shared among deans Laura Morlock, Janet DiPietro, Michael Ward and Stephen Gange with input from and collaboration from student members.

 When to Contact the Deans for Students Network

 Students are encouraged to contact the network by phone: 410-955-3610 for matters that have not been resolved through normal channels or are, in the student s opinion, not appropriate for discussion through these channels.
 Normal channels are considered students advisors, faculty, department student/academic coordinators, department chairs, and staff in the School s academic and administrative offices.
 Faculty, department chairs, and student and academic coordinators should also feel free to contact the DFSN for advice/information regarding individual student matters phone: 410-955-3610.
 The DFSN triage person will suggest/contact the appropriate dean or will bring the issue to the next DFSN meeting as appropriate.

 Quality of Life Issues for All Students

 Student concerns, recommendations, and ideas for improving the quality of life for all students at the School should be directed to the DFSN or to the Student Assembly for discussion and consideration as possible agenda items for a regular meeting of the Deans for Students Network.
 The student members in collaboration with the Student Assembly are responsible for developing an agenda for each meeting.

 General Responsibilities and Examples of Typical DFSN Issues